DirectOutput/DirectOutput/Documentation/77_Source Code.md

 Just a small test project which was sometimes used for component and unit testing.

-Nothing is documented in it and all of its contents should be regarded as irrelevant as probably wrong.
+Nothing is documented in it and all of its contents should be regarded as irrelevant and probably wrong.
 This project will probably be removed from the solution.